-We use a third-party service, Yomdell, to facilitate our website chat function.
+We use a third-party service, Yomdel, to facilitate our Jones Robinson website chat function.
 When you send a message, we collect the data you have given to us in that message in order to obtain confirmation that you are entitled to receive the information and to provide to you the information you need.
 We record your request and our reply in order to increase the efficiency of our business / organisation.
 We may keep personally identifiable information associated with your message, such as your name or email address.

 This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

 We use a third-party provider, Brief Your Market, to deliver our regular e-newsletters.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
 For more information, please see Brief Your Market's privacy notice.

 Many companies offer certification and an icon or other small graphic to prove to site visitors that the site is safe.
 Some certify to a high level of safety.
 We do not handle transactions by credit card so do not subscribe to any such service.
 However, we suggest you assess this notice to judge that we do take your privacy seriously.

 Cookies are small text files that are placed on your computer's hard drive through your web browser when you visit any web site.
 They are widely used to make web sites work, or work more efficiently, as well as to provide information to the owners of the site.